-- 9.1 First Notice.
-A Courtesy Notice will be sent by the Board of Directors (or its agent as the Board may direct) via regular U.S. mail to the Member and will include the following information: - (i) A description of the violation, including photographs if practicable, - (ii) A specific reference of the provision(s) of the Association's Governing Documents that has been violated, and - (iii) A request that the Member cure the non-compliance violation within at least fourteen (14) calendar days.
+- 9.1.
+First Notice: A Courtesy Notice will be sent by the Board of Directors (or its agent as the Board may direct) via regular U.S. mail to the Member and will include the following information: - a) A description of the violation, including photographs if practicable - b) A specific reference of the provision(s) of the Association's Governing Documents that has been violated, - c) A request that the Member cure the non-compliance violation within at least fourteen (14) calendar days.